repology/repology-rules/README.md

 ![CI](https://github.com/repology/repology-rules/workflows/CI/badge.svg)

-There can be a huge discrepancy in how packages for single project are named and versioned in different repositories, so Repology needs a flexible ruleset in order to overcome the differences, match packages and make versions comparable.
+There can be a huge discrepancy in how packages for a single project are named and versioned in different repositories, so Repology needs a flexible ruleset in order to overcome the differences, match packages, and make versions comparable.

 ## TL;DR

-You are welcome to submit pull requests with rules you need.
+You are welcome to submit pull requests with the rules you need.
 Here's a quick pointer of how to add specific rules:

 ### You want to **merge** differently named packages into a single entry?

-- Choose target name (prefer least ambiguous and/or most widely used name)
+- Choose a target name (prefer the least ambiguous and/or most widely used name)
-- Open corresponding yaml file under `800.renames-and-merges/` (if there's no existing yaml file relevant to your package, use the file named with the first letter of your target name, like `a.yaml`)
+- Open the corresponding yaml file under [`800.renames-and-merges/`](./800.renames-and-merges/) (if there's no existing yaml file relevant to your package, use the file named with the first letter of your target name, like `a.yaml`)
-- Add rule like `- { setname: <target name>, name: <original name> }`
+- Add a rule like `- { setname: <target name>, name: <original name> }`

-### You want to mark incorrect version of specific package?
+### You want to mark incorrect versions of a specific package?

-- Open corresponding yaml file under `900.version-fixes/`
+- Open the corresponding yaml file under [`900.version-fixes/`](./900.version-fixes/)
-- Add rule like: `- { name: <package name>, ver: <bad version>, ignore: true }`
+- Add a rule like: `- { name: <package name>, ver: <bad version>, ignore: true }`
-- Consider using a `verpat` with regular expression to match similar bad versions which may appear in the future.
+- Consider using a `verpat` with a regular expression to match similar bad versions which may appear in the future.
 Examples:
   - `verpat: "20[0-9]{6}"` to match dates (`20110323`)
   - `verpat: "20[0-9]{2}\\.[0-9]{2}\\.[0-9]{2}"` same, but for delimited date, (`2010.03.23`)